tranbao0/SongRanking/README.md

 ### 1. Discovery & data layer

-This is the part of the system that answers "who counts as an artist in this genre, and how popular are their songs over time."
-It is entirely local: everything it produces lives in `data/registry.db` (SQLite), and nothing downstream re-derives it from scratch on every run.

-Channel discovery cross-references two sources per genre, plus manual overrides:
+Tracks genre-tagged artists and their view-count history.
+Everything it produces lives in `data/registry.db` (SQLite).

+Channel discovery, per genre:

-- **Wikidata** - a SPARQL query finds every artist tagged with the target genre that has a linked YouTube channel.
+- **Wikidata** - SPARQL query for artists tagged with the genre and a linked YouTube channel (`P2397`).
+Includes solo artists, not just groups/bands.
+Source of truth on conflicts.
-This is the authoritative source: an artist Wikidata confirms is kept regardless of whether kworb also finds them.
-It is not restricted to bands/groups, so solo artists are included too.
-- **kworb** - each genre's representative country chart on [kworb.net](https://kworb.net/youtube/insights/) is used as a popularity-based seed, resolved to channels via `yt-dlp` (no API quota cost).
+- **kworb** - each genre's representative country chart on [kworb.net](https://kworb.net/youtube/insights/), resolved to channel IDs via `yt-dlp`.
+Unioned on top of Wikidata's results.
-This catches artists Wikidata does not have yet, but it is not genre-aware, so it is unioned on top of Wikidata's results rather than trusted on its own.
-- **Manual yaml files** - `data/channels/<genre>_manual.yaml` and `data/channels/<genre>_exclude.yaml` patch whatever the two automated sources get wrong, in either direction.
+- **Manual yaml** - `data/channels/<genre>_manual.yaml` (additions) and `data/channels/<genre>_exclude.yaml` (exclusions).

-Once channels are known, `catalog.py` walks each channel's uploads via the YouTube Data API, filters out non-official-MV content (compilations, wrong duration, etc.), and clusters videos that are really the same song (an official MV plus its dance-practice or lyric-video counterpart, for example) so their view counts aggregate into one chart entry instead of splitting across rows.
-Grouping is incremental: once a video has been assigned to a song, it is never re-classified, so each sync only spends local/AI work on that channel's genuinely new uploads instead of its whole history - see `song_grouping.py`'s module docstring for the three-tier matching it uses (exact title match, local clustering, then a Gemini pass for whatever's left, which also disambiguates by artist on large multi-artist channels).
+`catalog.py`:
+- Walks each channel's uploads via the YouTube Data API.
+- Filters to official MVs (`mv_filter.py`: duration window, blocklist for compilations/playlists/etc).
+- Groups uploads that are the same underlying song (`song_grouping.py`) so their views aggregate into one chart entry.
+Additive: a video's `song_id` is set once and never re-derived, so a sync only classifies that channel's new uploads, not its full history.
+Three tiers: exact normalized-title match against existing videos, local clustering among new uploads, then a Gemini pass for the remainder (also tags titles by Wikidata-confirmed artist on large multi-artist channels to keep different artists' same-titled songs from merging).

-`snapshot.py` then records each tracked video's current view count once per run, building up real day-by-day history rather than approximating it.
+`snapshot.py` records each tracked video's current view count once per run (`view_snapshots` table).

-Run this layer with `python run.py sync`.
-See [Commands](#commands) below for the full picture, including the cost-saving behavior that makes routine daily syncs cheap.
+Run with `python run.py sync`.

 ### 2. Chart engine

-A chart is just a declarative combination of genre, ranking metric, and time window, defined in `data/charts.yaml` and computed by `charts.py` purely from the local database - no network calls at all.
+A chart = genre + metric + time window, defined in `data/charts.yaml`, computed by `charts.py` from the local database only (no network calls).
-Three metrics exist today:

 | Metric | Meaning |
 |---|---|